 Accelerometer and Gyroscope in the iPhone 6

 How the accelerometer and Gyroscope work in iPhone 6, which have mentioned in last two chapters.
-In the last charter, we already got that Gyroscope senses the rotation, whereas the another is used to test the accelerometer.
-And there are two pictures below showing the devices going to test what, Gyro tests the spinning angle and Accelerometer tests the angles in three directions relative with the gravity .
-Here, we use the iPhone to simulate a multifunctional glow stick and setting the screen of the iPhone 6 is parallel with my body and faces forward. (拍一张照片这里，人拿手机的动作) There are two pictures below showing the x, y and z axes of Accelerometer and Pitch, roll and yaw of Gyroscope in iPhone 6.
+In the last charter, we already got that Gyroscope senses the rotation, whereas another is used to gain acceleration.
+And there is a picture below showing what exactly those two sensors test, Gyro tests the spinning angle and Accelerometer tests the angles in three directions relative with the gravity .
+Here, we use the iPhone to simulate a multifunctional glow-stick and setting the screen of the iPhone 6 is parallel with my body and faces forward.
+The figure below shows the x, y and z axes of Accelerometer and Pitch, roll and yaw of Gyroscope in iPhone 6.

-https://www.nomtek.com/scanning-rooms-with-an-iphone/